-The Official Plan for the City of Ottawa was approved November 4, 2022.
-The Plan provides a framework for development in the City until 2046, when it is expected that the City's population will surpass 1.4 million people.
+The Official Plan for the City of Ottawa provides a framework for development in the City until 2046, when it is expected that the City's population will surpass 1.4 million people.
 The Official Plan directs how the City will accommodate this growth over time and sets out the policies to guide the development and growth of the City.

-Figure 22 Official Plan Growth Target Areas.
+Figure 25 Official Plan Growth Target Areas.